We are proud to have a fully vaccinated staff. Our practice is taking all COVID precautions. Read more information here

 How is the cause of dizziness determined?

 Next, your provider checks your eyes and ears and conducts a neurological evaluation.
-If necessary, they might also order a computed tomography (CT) scan or magnetic resonance imaging (MRI).
+If necessary, they might also order a Computed Tomography (CT) scan or Magnetic Resonance Imaging (MRI).

 How is dizziness treated?